 Cleansing seasonally is important for our overall health, that’s obvious.
 I would like to touch upon three areas, that as a holistic pharmacist, I find cleansing to be a key starting point.
 They include the subject of hormone replacement therapy HRT (bioidentical hormones), low testosterone in men and kicking the opioid or other substance addiction habit.
 The liver is responsible for the conversion of hormones and has holding places for the drug metabolites (substances that drugs break down to).
 To me issues with any hormone balance has to have the beginning point of the liver and making sure it is doing it’s job.
 To me it is obvious, if there are issues in these areas there is some kind of “malfunction” happening and before we add more hormones to the liver load we really need to get that cleared up otherwise we are not doing anyone any favors.
 The other issue lies with addictions.
 From sugar to alcohol to drugs before we can have a fighting chance of the chemical dependence issue we must cleanse the liver.
 Now, mind you, there are many other pieces to these puzzles but I find it very interesting when people are prescribed the hormones or go off of drugs/alcohol there is not a common practice to have them cleanse.
 Whether it be as simple of a start as food elimination and putting in supportive foods.
 Of course these conditions require a trained professional to oversee the cleansing process since many health and physical issues can surface.
 After all, when we cleanse we are “in-the-raw”.
 No longer do we have our comfort foods to hide behind.
 Emotions and toxins are stored in our tissues and organs and can present themselves in many ways.

 As you can see cleansing seasonably and on schedule is so very important on so many levels.
 With our busy schedules it’s never the ideal time to cleanse so I always encourage people to simply do the best they can and spend time to prepare.
 Preparation is key to success as well as having someone to cleanse with.
 When we have 2 or more people working together towards a common goal success is inevitable.
 Let’s get back to eating with the seasons and let’s also start seasonably cleansing.
 You will not only feel better and have increased energy but you are investing in your future health and well-being.
 Pay it forward or pay it later, your choice.
 I choose to pay it forward and enjoy my life every step of the way.
-I may be 50 but I feel better now than I did when I was a teen.
+I may be 50 years young but I feel better now than I did when I was a teen.

 Please send me any comments, personal experiences or things that you have done that you find supportive and Keep Keepin’ On!